ENVYFGC/StriveLabs/README.md

 ## Setup

-1. Download this repo (Code → Download ZIP) or grab the latest from [Releases](https://github.com/ENVYFGC/StriveLabs/releases)
+1. Download this repo (Download ZIP) or grab the latest from [Releases](https://github.com/ENVYFGC/StriveLabs/releases)
 2. Extract the folder in the zip as is and drop it in your GGST root folder
 3. That's it — UE4SS, the mod, combo data, and video playback are all included